logeion/logeion-backend/README.md

 Process for updating Logeion
 ----------------------------

-**NB:** If you're running any of the Logeion generating scripts, run them in the top-level Logeion dir (i.e. /Users/Shared/Logeion_parsers on grade)
+**NB:** If you're running any of the Logeion db-building scripts, run them in the top-level Logeion directory (i.e. /Users/Shared/Logeion_parsers on stephanus).

 1.  **If you are not parsing the shortdefs or Greek textbooks, you may skip this step.**
     To grab Latin and Greek shortdefs, first run: